hayd/s/juliadocs/content.md

 help> foo # yup
 ```

-*Note: help worked in 0.3 Base (but did not extend to user/library-defined methods).*
+*Note: Without Lexicon, help worked in 0.3 Base (but did not extend to
+user/library-defined methods).*

 ---